oauthstuff/draft-oauth-par/main.md

 # Authorization Request

 The client uses the `request_uri` value returned by the authorization server to build an authorization request as defined in [@!I-D.ietf-oauth-jwsreq].
-This is shown in the following example.
+This is shown in the following example where the client directs the user-agent to make the following HTTP request:
 ```
   GET /authorize?client_id=s6BhdRkqt3&request_uri=urn%3Aietf%3Aparams
   %3Aoauth%3Arequest_uri%3Abwc4JK-ESC0w8acc191e-Y1LTC2 HTTP/1.1